inputlogic/django-api-starter/apps/mail/README.md

 4. Create a django template for your email.

-5. Call your subclass to create a new mail message and a task to send it.
+5. Call `.send(user, request, **kwargs)` on your subclass to create a new mail message and a task to send it.

 ## Example